FUT2 and Methylation: Risk for Anemia

 MTR (methionine synthase)

-A2756G (rs1805087): The G allele can reduce the activity of methionine synthase.
+MTR is involved in the conversion of homocysteine to methionine using methylfolate as the methyl donor.
+This reaction needs vitamin B12 (methylcobalamin) as a cofactor and prevents homocysteine from building up.
+A variant in this gene can reduce the activity of methionine synthase.
 This means the body might not use vitamin B12 and folate as effectively as it should.
 As a result, people with this variant could have lower levels of B12 and folate because these vitamins are not being properly recycled and used in important metabolic processes.
 This can lead to deficiencies over time.

 MTRR (Methionine synthase reductase)

-A66G (rs1801394): The G allele is linked to lower activity of the MTRR gene, which helps keep another enzyme, methionine synthase, working properly.
+MTRR supports the continuous function of MTR by keeping vitamin B12 in its active state, ensuring the ongoing conversion of homocysteine to methionine.
+A variant is linked to lower activity of the MTRR gene, which helps keep another enzyme, methionine synthase, working properly.
 If MTRR doesn’t work well, it can affect the function of methionine synthase, which in turn can impact how the body processes vitamin B12 and folate.

 Summary of How Methylation variants and FUT2 Can Cause Anemia: